Skip to main content

 1. Automated audit software scanning of websites.

 2. Manual user audit testing with assistive technology and devices.
-A pan-disabled team at Shaw Trust Accessibility Services, with whom we work in partnership, undertake manual user testing for HeX audits.
+A pan-disabled team at Shaw Trust Accessibility Services, who we work in partnership with, undertake manual user testing for HeX audits.
+This helps to assess the user experience online for varying disabilities.

-3. A technical review of the site from a team of expert developers to assess codebase errors and where ARIA (Accessible Rich Internet Applications) could enhance the user experience.
+3. A technical review of the website from our team of expert developers.
+This assesses the codebase, seeking out errors and finding areas where ARIA (Accessible Rich Internet Applications) could enhance the user experience further.

 checklist icon

-An accessibility statement should include the following areas:
+An accessibility statement should include the following key areas:

-• An outline of accessibility standards that the website has been tested against, such as Web Content Accessibility Guidelines (WCAG) Level AA 2.1 standards
+• An outline of accessibility standards that the website has been tested against.
+For example, Web Content Accessibility Guidelines (WCAG) Level AA 2.1 standards

-• State whether the website is fully accessible, partially accessible, or not accessible.
+• A declaration stating if the website is fully, partially, or not accessible.

-• Known areas and limitations that some users may face within your site.
-This could be a list of items such as areas of your site that can’t be accessed by a keyboard-only, videos without subtitles, or old inaccessible PDF documentation.
+• List known areas and limitations that some users may face within your site.
+This could be items such as inaccessible areas on a keyboard, videos without captions, poor colour contrasts, inaccessible form elements or digital documentation that isn’t inclusive.

 • A reference to enforcement procedures and legislation.

-• Measures taken to ensure accessibility or what you are doing to improve your site’s accessibility.
+• Let your website audience know what you are doing to improve your website’s accessibility.

 a mobile phone displaying an accessibility statement

 Accessibility statements are never a one-size-fits-all solution, and they can be a difficult and time-consuming process to create.
-We can help you write an accessibility statement for your organisation.
-Working with the findings of your accessibility reports or audits (this can be a third-party audit or an audit from us) to create an accurate and compliant accessibility statement.
+We can help you by writing an accessibility statement for your organisation, working with the findings of your accessibility reports or audits.
+This can be from a third-party audit or from a HeX audit.
+Creating an accurate and compliant accessibility statement, which can assist all users online.